-Students applying for financial aid for the term should be aware that financial aid awards are not applied to their charges until the start of the term.
+Students applying for financial aid should be aware that financial aid awards are not applied to their charges until the start of the term.
 Students who need help determining the amount to pay should contact the Student Accounts Office for assistance.